GauravBarakoti/circleci-poc/README.md

 Now, your Flask application should be accessible via Apache on port 80.
 Apache will act as a load balancer, providing zero downtime when you push new code versions through your CircleCI pipeline.

-## 4. CircleCI pipeline to Automate Deployment of New versions
+# 4. CircleCI pipeline to Automate Deployment of New versions

+Build, test, and deploy by using intelligent automation.

 ![App Screenshot](https://circleci.com/docs/assets/img/docs/arch.png)